Does a turkey stall when smoking? The correct answer

 But while smoking gobbler, you should consider removing the water pan from the smoker.

-you need be extremely careful about this letting turkey rest after smoking.
+You need to be extremely careful about letting the turkey rest after smoking.

-it usually affects when you are smoking more than 20 pound turkey.
+It usually affects you when you are smoking more than 20 pounds of turkey.

 #3:Inaccurate thermometer